shahzeb79/terraform/README.md

 - Potential Overhead: Maintaining a GitOps workflow requires ongoing management of Git repositories, CI/CD pipelines, and automation scripts.
 While this overhead can lead to efficiency gains in the long run, it may initially require additional time and effort.

 - Security Concerns: Storing infrastructure configurations and deployment scripts in a version-controlled repository raises security considerations.
 Access controls, encryption, and best practices for managing secrets must be implemented to mitigate risks.

+## Sample Project for GitOps

+I have created a sample .net API which returns weatherdata to user via browser.
+This project consists of 3 parts:

+- [Infrastructure provisioning](https://github.com/shahzeb79/terraform) using Terraform via AzureDevops Pipeline
+- CI of [.Net app](https://github.com/shahzeb79/TestApi) via AzureDevops
+- CD of [.Net app](https://github.com/shahzeb79/Kube_Manifest_TestApi/tree/main) to kubernetes provisioned in 1st step via ArgoCD

+This whole prcess is controlled via code in github repor.
+Any changes to application source code will trigger CI pipeline in Azure Devops which will deploy final container to Docker registry.
+CI pipeline will also update our deployment manifests in another github repo.
+The update of manifests in deployment repo will automatically trigger ArgoCD job that will deploy our containers to kubernetes.
+I will show this in demo on interview day.